Genetic Research a Key Ingredient to Precision Health

 Michael Boehnke, Ph.D., in the School of Public Health has been involved in multiple genetic studies of diabetes, bipolar disorder and schizophrenia.

-One of his team’s studies in 2007 discovered nine places in the genome that influence risk to type 2 diabetes.
+One of his team’s studies in 2007 discovered nine places in the genome that influence risk of type 2 diabetes.
 That number increased to more than 100 a year ago, and he expects the team to announce nearly twice as many in the next year.

 Prior to in-depth genetic studies, scientists and drug companies largely had to guess the genes, or the disruptions in those genes, that were responsible for disease, Boehnke said.
 As a result, developing drugs and other therapies generally focused on a one-size-fits-all approach to treatment.